highered-esricanada/clusterlayer/README.md

 - If the same instance of a ClusterLayer is displayed in multiple map views, it will only listen to the zoom/extent for the first map view that it is added to.
 - There are some issues with popups that are open when you pan/zoom the map (to avoid this, the layer will close the default map view's popup if it's showing details for a feature in the layer when the map starts moving)
-- Will work in a 3D SceneView, but isn't tested for it, and would (at least) require different renderer configuration
+- Might work in a 3D SceneView, but isn't tested for it, and would (at least) require different renderer configuration.

 ## Building from source